Dr. Amy-Jill Levine – Gospel Politics

-As a First Century Galilean, Jesus didn’t get to vote and the “elected” whom he cared about were his fellow Jews who were “elected” to love God and to love neighbor.
+As a first-century Galilean, Jesus didn’t get to vote and the “elected” whom he cared about were his fellow Jews who were “elected” to love God and to love neighbor.

 Jesus insisted on health care.
-We all know that because he spends most of the Gospel healing people: men and women, adults and children, slaves and free, Jews and pagans, locals and foreigners.
-He heals people regardless of income, gender, ethnicity, citizenship, or class.
+We know this because he spends most of the Gospel healing people: men and women, adults and children, slaves and free, Jews and pagans, locals and foreigners.
+He heals them regardless of income, gender, ethnicity, citizenship, or class.

 She concluded with the following caution.

 We remember that the ultimate goal of all of this is Love of God and love of neighbors and when we do this we remember as well that people of very good will and strong religious faith may have completely different views than us and we cannot demonize the people on the other side of the table.

 We may not vote by the same party line, we might not have the same solutions.
 But we cannot afford to demonize, because that means that we have denied the Image of God in the face of our neighbor.